Meet the 2025 Excellence in Assessment Recognition Recipients!

 Assessment is a significant tool for strengthening our program and enhancing student learning in our department.
 Through continuous evaluation, we can identify areas for improvement and effectively support student success in our programs.

-Distinction in Assessment: Carla Flores
+Carla Flores

-This award recognizes an individual, program, or unit for making significant contributions to promote a culture of assessment at Ball State.
-The individual, program, or unit has achieved meritorious distinction by modeling sustained, effective use of assessment processes to make substantial and positive changes.
+Portrait image of Carla FloresCarla Flores was recognized for her contributions to promote assessment at Ball State.
+The individual, program, or unit of this recognition has achieved meritorious distinction by modeling sustained, effective use of assessment processes to make substantial and positive changes.
 Carla Flores serves as Associate Lecturer of Management in the Miller College of Business.

 As an active member of her college’s Assurance of Learning (AoL) Committee for nearly a decade, Carla cultivates enthusiasm for assessment among her colleagues.
 She facilitates annual AoL events that celebrate effective teaching and learning, encourage collaboration and data sharing, help close the assessment loop, and ultimately improve student learning and success.
-As an active member of the University Assessment Committee (UA), Carla volunteered to conduct an analysis of Ball State’s program assessment reporting by examining rubrics containing UAC feedback.
+As an active member of the University Assessment Committee (UAC), Carla volunteered to conduct an analysis of Ball State’s program assessment reporting by examining rubrics containing UAC feedback.
 Her quantitative and qualitative analysis provided the UAC with ways in which Ball State can build on its strengths and continually improve program assessment and reporting.
 Carla’s 10-page report is available on the website here.

 The Excellence in Assessment recognition is unexpected and very much appreciated.
 Thanks to you and the selection committee for this honor!